 500 N. Main St., Ste 400

 Customer Service Supervisor

 Please call 704-296-4210 immediately to report a water outage, sewer backup, overflow or other utility-related EMERGENCY.
 On call service is available 24 hours per day for emergency situations only.

-The Utility Customer Service Department is committed to providing excellent customer service and accurate billing to approximately 43,500 residential and commercial water and sewer utility accounts within unincorporated Union County and each of the municipalities in Union County with the exception of Monroe, Marshville, and Wingate.
+The Utility Customer Service Department is committed to providing excellent customer service and accurate billing to more than 48,000 residential and commercial water and sewer utility accounts within unincorporated Union County and each of the municipalities in Union County with the exception of Monroe, Marshville, and Wingate.